jpfulton/blog/content/blog/2023-07-20-azure-personal-network-vm-smbd/index.md

 /usr/bin/inxi -D -p
 ```

+Update the file permissions to make it executable.

 ```bash
 sudo chmod a+x /etc/update-motd.d/01-custom
 ```

-Logout and log back in.
+Logout and log back in to see the new output.

 ```txt
 Welcome to Ubuntu 22.04.2 LTS (GNU/Linux 5.15.0-1041-azure x86_64)